Maine to DC Moving Guide

 ---|---|---|

-- D.C., on the other hand, is often described as strongly Democratic
+- DC, on the other hand, is often described as overwhelmingly Democratic with a supermajority Democratic registration and elections largely dominated by Democratic candidates

-- Maine's residents' religious practices can be generally categorized as primarily Christian, with active Catholic and Protestant communities
+- Maine's residents' religious practices can be generally categorized as less religiously affiliated than the national average, with a relatively high share of religiously unaffiliated individuals; affiliated residents are primarily Christian, including Catholic and Protestant

 Education Guide When Moving from Maine to DC